 Finally, we would like to develop educational and training opportunities that will best enable wildlife professionals to deal with complex, interdisciplinary water and wetland resource issues.

 Your ideas and suggestions on how best to accomplish these and other topics of interest would be greatly appreciated.
-Please feel free to contact Adonia, Jen, Lisa, or Auriel with your ideas.
+Please feel free to contact any of the current board members with your ideas.